JeremyTCD/Mimo/ReadMe.md

    C:\your\path> git clone https://github.com/YourName/DocFx.Themes.Mimo.git
    ```

-3. Install Mimo's yarn dependencies by running the following command in the  *docfx-themes-mimo* directory:
+3. Install Mimo's npm dependencies by running the following command in the  *docfx-themes-mimo* directory:

    ```
-   C:\your\path\docfx-themes-mimo> yarn install
+   C:\your\path\docfx-themes-mimo> npm install
    ```

-   This command generates a directory named *node_modules*. *node_modules* contains Mimo's Yarn dependencies.
+   This command generates a directory named *node_modules*. *node_modules* contains Mimo's Npm dependencies.

 2. Build Mimo by running one of the following commands:

    ```
-   C:\your\path\docfx-themes-mimo> yarn run build-dev
+   C:\your\path\docfx-themes-mimo> npm run build-dev
    ```

    or

    ```
-   C:\your\path\docfx-themes-mimo> yarn run build-production
+   C:\your\path\docfx-themes-mimo> npm run build-production
    ```

-   Both of these commands generate a directory named *dist*. *dist* contains everything that will be included in the Mimo Yarn package.
+   Both of these commands generate a directory named *dist*. *dist* contains everything that will be included in the Mimo Npm package.
 Note that when running `build-production`, some files will be minified and some file names will be appended with hashes to help with caching.
 Production mode is slower and should not be used while developing.

 ### Serving Mimo in watch mode

 1. To serve Mimo in watch mode, a blog project is required so that there is content to display (articles, categories etc).
 By default, the blog project *docfx-themes-mimo/examples/blog* is served when you run the following command in *docfx-themes-mimo*, using an administrator shell:

    ```
-   yarn run serve-dev [-- [-d <blog project directory>] [-l debug]]
+   npm run serve-dev [-- [-d <blog project directory>] [-l debug]]

    # Append `-- -d <blog project directory>` to use a blog project other than docfx-themes-mimo/examples/blog.
    # Append `-- -l debug` to view debug level ouput.